 We made this return on equity calculator to help you calculate ROE.
 It is a very popular and important indicator in business that shows a company's efficiency.

-Return on equity calculator was made to help you calculate ROE.
-This is a very popular and important indicator in business which shows how efficient the company is.
-In this short article, you will find out what is the return on equity in general and what is a good return on equity.
-Additionally, we will quickly explain what is the difference between the return on equity and return on capital.
-To learn more, go straight to the paragraph titled return on equity vs. return on capital.
+In this short article, you will find out what is the return on equity in general and what a good return on equity is.
+Additionally, we will quickly explain the difference between the return on equity and return on capital.
+To learn more, go straight to the paragraph titled.

 Because you're interested in ROE, you might also want to check out other business calculators, such as the ROA calculator, which measures the profitability of a company in generating profit from its assets.